plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 **1/short rest:** Once per turn, you can take 1 additional Action.
 This action cannot be used to cast a spell.

-At 17th level in this class, you can use Action Surge **2/short rest**, but only once per turn.
+At 17th level in this class, you can use Action Surge **2/short rest**.

 ## Martial Archetype
 *3rd-level Ability (Fighter)*